-If you are a survivor who has an open case, you can contact the police detective or prosecutor assigned to your case for more information about the status of your kit and case.
-You can also inquire whether your jurisdiction has a backlog and if your kit is part of that backlog.
-It may be beneficial to ask for the police report number, the criminal court case number (if one has been assigned), or any “tracking” number associated with the rape kit in order to have reference numbers when calling for future updates.
-Some survivors have had success accessing information about their kits, but generally only after making several inquiries, which can be time-consuming and frustrating.
+If you are a survivor with an open case, you can contact the police department in the city where the assault occurred to ask about the status of your kit.
+Start by asking for the detective or prosecutor assigned to your case.
+Try to get a police report number, the criminal court case number (if one has been assigned), or any “tracking” number associated with the kit to use as a reference when calling for future updates.
+Some survivors have been able to access information about their kits directly through the police department, but generally only after making multiple inquiries, which can be frustrating and time-consuming.

 Other survivors have found it helpful to work with victim advocates from their local sexual assault crisis center.
-Advocates can make phone calls and arrange meetings and often have working relationships with the local police and prosecutors.
-They have been trained on what questions to ask and how to ask those questions
+Advocates can make phone calls and arrange meetings for you, and they often have working relationships with local police and prosecutors.

-If law enforcement is investigating your case or preparing it for trial, they may not be able to answer all of your questions immediately.
-At times, law enforcement has to withhold certain information from victims or other potential trial witnesses in order not to taint the case or cause problems for future trial procedures.
-For example, if law enforcement gives a victim too much information before a line-up or other identification procedure, a defense attorney can argue that the identification is not admissible at trial.
-In order to preserve the integrity of the investigation, law enforcement may not be able to give you all the information they have.
-Working with a victim advocate can be helpful for navigating this process.
+If law enforcement is actively investigating a case or preparing for trial, they may not be able to answer all of your questions immediately.
+At times, law enforcement and prosecutors have to withhold certain information from victims or potential trial witnesses in order not to taint the case or adversely impact future trial procedures.
+For instance, if law enforcement gives a victim too much information before a line-up or other identification procedure, a defense attorney can argue that the line-up was flawed and the identification is not admissible at trial.
+To preserve the integrity of the investigation, law enforcement may not be able to give you all the information they have.
+Working with a victim advocate can be helpful for understanding and navigating this process.